Why Opt for Monolingual Editing in a CAT Tool?

 The same applies to other languages.
 Essentially, any language with a locale variant can be used for this workaround.

-- Go to the Edit tab and choose Select/Select All Segments (Ctrl+Shift+A) to select all segments.
+- Go to the Edit tab and choose Select/Select All Segments (shortcut Ctrl+Shift+A) to select all segments.

 - On the Edit tab, choose Clipboard/Copy to Target/Copy Source (Ctrl+Shift+S) to copy the source text into the target column.
 Ensure the segments remain selected.